Red Beef Tamales

 - ½ Onion

 - Salt and pepper for seasoning

-- For the filling: In a small pot with plenty of water, cook the guajillo chiles, chile ancho, tomato, onion and garlic.
-When everything is cooked, turn off the heat and let cool a little.
-Place them in a blender together with the cumin, and then season with salt and pepper.
-Add some of the water where the chiles were cooked and grind until a thick sauce forms.
+- In a small saucepan with sufficient water, add the guajillo chiles, ancho chile, tomato, onion and garlic.
+Once that is cooked, remove from heat and cool a little.
+Put into a blender with the cumin and season with salt and pepper.
+Add a little water from cooking the chiles and blend until it forms a thick sauce.

-- In a slow cooker, place the meat, soak with the sauce and add the two bay leaves.
-Turn the pot to 4 hours on slow or 8 hours on low.
-When the meat is cooked and soft, crumble it with the sauce.
+- Put the meat into a slow-cooker, bathe with sauce and add the two bay leaves.
+Heat for 4 hours on [high], or 8 hours on low.
+When the meat is cooked and soft, shred it right there with the sauce.

-- For the dough: In a mold, add all the ingredients and mix thoroughly until the dough forms.
-The dough should be a little "watery" so that the tamales don’t dry out.
+- Add all ingredients in a pan and mix perfectly until it forms a dough.
+The dough should be a little “sticky” so the tamales don’t dry out.

-- Assemble the tamales: Soak the tamale leaves in hot water so they soften and make it easier to wrap the tamales.
-When the leaves are soft, remove them from the water and drain them.
-Put to heat a steamer or tamalera.
+- Soak the tamale husks in hot water so they soften and it will be easier to wrap the tamales.
+Once the husks are soft, take them out of the water and wring them out.

 - Heat up a steamer pot or stockpot.